TLDR

 Zoho CRM’s flexibility is also its main weakness for nonprofits.
 Getting it to approximate grant tracking requires custom fields, custom modules, workflow rules, and ongoing maintenance.
 None of this is built in.
 Each upgrade to Zoho CRM can break custom configurations.

 The actual cost of Zoho for a mid-sized nonprofit is not the subscription fee.
 It is the staff time spent configuring and maintaining a generic CRM to do something it was not designed for.
-At 10 users, Zoho CRM Standard costs $140/mo — less than GrantPipe Growth at $49/mo.
+At 10 users, Zoho CRM Standard costs $140/mo, less than GrantPipe Growth at $249/mo.
 But that comparison ignores the hours of configuration and the compliance gap that remains.

 How GrantPipe Compares

 GrantPipe is built for nonprofits with $500K-$10M annual budgets that manage both donor relationships and restricted grant funds.
-The Foundation plan ($20/mo) covers up to 5,000 donor records, up to 5 users, full donor management, and 5 active grant lifecycles with restricted fund tracking.
-Growth ($49/mo) adds compliance automation and removes user and grant limits.
-Enterprise ($99/mo) adds API access and dedicated onboarding.
+The Starter plan ($99/mo) covers full donor management, grant pipeline tracking, compliance calendar, and 990 export templates.
+Growth ($249/mo) adds automated compliance deadlines, multi-fund tracking, and advanced reporting.
+Audit-Ready ($499/mo) adds multi-program allocation, an external auditor portal, and guided onboarding.

 No configuration required to start tracking grant compliance.
 No consultants, no custom modules, no setup fees.